 Many of the character areas possess a strong unified palette of materials.
-For example, the 19th Century cottages or the 1920s and 30's public and semi-detached housing of red brick, brown tiles and white/ cream painted render.
+For example, the 19th Century cottages and Edwardian villas of red brick and slate or brown tiled roofs or the 1920s and 30's public and semi-detached housing of red brick, brown tiles and white/ cream painted render.
 The choice and combination of materials is crucial to the success of a scheme.
 In creating a locally distinctive environment, the number of different materials used should generally be kept to a minimum.
 New buildings, or extensions, should be constructed of materials which respect those used in the character area within which they are proposed.

-A richness of design and texture can be achieved through careful detailing e.g. brick detailing such as arches above windows and doors, string courses and quoins, decorative tile patterns and ridge tiles, finials, brick bonding, decorative chimneys and decorative barge boards, eaves and soffits, white painted pillars, porches and balustrade balconies.
+A richness of design and texture can be achieved through careful detailing eg brick detailing such as arches above windows and doors, string courses and quoins, decorative tile patterns and ridge tiles, finials, brick bonding, decorative chimneys and decorative barge boards, eaves and soffits, white painted pillars, porches and balustrade balconies.
 The following typologies of character areas contain significant examples of original and valuable detailing:

-- Parts of the Main Road Frontages
+- Parts of the Principal Road Frontages

 - 19th Century cottages

+- Edwardian Villas

+- Parts of the Arcadian areas

 - Early 1920's and 30's public and semi-detached housing